 Not far from the Solheimajokull glacier is the scenic southern coast and the Skogafoss and Seljalandsfoss waterfalls.
 The Skogafoss waterfall borders the coastal lowlands and the highlands of Iceland, along with some surrounding mountains.
 At 65 metres drop, Seljalandsfoss is one of the popular waterfalls in Iceland.
 Interestingly, visitors can walk behind it into a small cave.
 Entrance to both waterfalls is free.

 The Blafjoll Mountains, or Blue Mountains, is a beautiful mountain range located not far from Reykjavik near the lava plateau of Hellisheidi.
 The mountain range is the most popular skiing venue for the people in Reykjavik and the surrounding areas.
 Blafjoll offers slopes that are great for downhill skiing, cross-country skiing, and snowboarding with daily ski pass tickets starting at USD 31 for adults.
 At the outskirts of the Blue Mountains is an area with frequent volcanic activity, Kristnitokuhraun, a field created by lava flow dating back all the way to the year 1000.

-This Golden Circle tour allows travellers to experience both the impressive nature and history of Iceland.
 From hiking, skiing, and watching geysers spout to visiting a cathedral rich with cultural and historical importance and a town dedicated to horticulture, there are a wealth of activities for travelers to participate in, most of which have no entrance fees.